hunterrudnet/hunterrudnet/README.md

 - 👋 Hi, I’m @hunterrudnet
-- 👀 I’m interested in Software/Security Engineering
+- 👀 I’m interested in Software Engineering and solving Practical Security challenges with code!
-- 🌱 I’m currently working on Automation efforts at The Boston Consulting Group
+- 🌱 I’m currently interning as a Software Engineer @ Stripe and Datadog
-- 📫 How to reach me [LinkedIN](https://www.linkedin.com/in/hunterrudnet/)
+- 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/hunterrudnet/)

 <!---
 hunterrudnet/hunterrudnet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.